Who is eligible? What injuries qualify? Available Benefits?

 - Social Security Disability (SSD) offers financial assistance to people who have previously been employed and have paid into the Social Security system, but who have become disabled to the point where working is no longer possible.

 - The second type of disability assistance is called Supplementary Security Income, or SSI, and is available for people who are disabled but have not worked enough to qualify for Social Security Disability, and who have limited income, property and other financial resources.

-According to the Social Security Administration, a “disability” means that you have a physical or mental problem that prevents you from working for at least one year, or which will result in your death.
 If you have worked and paid into Social Security and your disability meets the definition, benefits may be payable to you, your dependent children, and your widowed spouse after your death.
 Social Security Disability benefits are intended to continue for as long as your disability lasts and they can commence at any age.
 If you are disabled and receiving Social Security Disability and turn 65 years old, they become retirement benefits, but the amount does not change.